CANopenNode/CANopenNode/doc/gettingStarted.md

     echo "-" > od_storage_auto
     ./canopend vcan0 -i1 -c "stdio"

-Now you should see in second terminal (_candump_) two CANopen devices sending heartbeats in one second interval each.
-One with node-ID = 4 and one with node-ID = 1.
-Both should be operational.
+Now you should see in second terminal (_candump_) boot-up message of new CANopen device.

 ### CANopen command interface